ozontech/dtrack-audit/README.md

 * Async and sync modes.
 In async mode dtrack-audit simply sends SBOM file to DTrack API (like cURL but *in much more comfortable way*).
 Sync mode means: upload SBOM file, wait for the scan result, show it and exit with non-zero code.
 So you can break corresponding CI/CD job to make developers pay attention to findings
 * You can filter the results.
 With Sync mode enabled show result and fail an audit **if the results include a vulnerability with a severity of specified level or higher**.
 Severity levels are: critical, high, medium, low, info, unassigned
 * Auto creation of projects.
 With this feautre you can configure SCA (with dtrack-audit) step globally for your CI/CD and it will create project, e.g. with name from environment variable like `$CI_PROJECT_NAME`.
 So you don't need to configure it manually for each project
+* Support for TeamCity CI output.
+You can use `-T` flag to enable JSON output.
+After that, activate the [Golang build feature](https://www.jetbrains.com/help/teamcity/golang.html).

 ### Sample output